Paint EPR Enforcement

 Architectural Paint Stewardship Plan Requirement

-Manufacturers that offer or sell Architectural Paint in or into California must, individually or through a stewardship organization, be a participant of an Architectural Paint Stewardship Plan that has been approved by CalRecycle.
+Manufacturers that offer or sell paint products, including architectural coatings, in or into California must, individually or through a stewardship organization, be a participant of a Stewardship program that has been approved by CalRecycle.

 CalRecycle may request information and documentation supporting compliance with this requirement.